-The term smart wallet is not really so much a descriptor of the actual wallet itself, but more of a term used to describe the many different features that qualify them to be considered as smart tech.
+The term smart wallet is not so much a descriptor of the wallet itself, but more a term used to describe the many different features that qualify a wallet as smart tech.

 The rise in smart technology innovation has come a long way in recent years.
 The average cell phone now does more than what most of us would have ever imagined possible when we first got our hands on the old Nokia brick phones of the late 80s and early 90s.
 It was the dawn of the age of technology, and boy have we come quite a long way since those days.

 Advances in both technology and fashion are constantly coming to innovate and change the way we look at and interact with our wallets.